-Taglines are the quickest and most efficient way in your marketing strategy to tell people about your nonprofit organization’s mission.
-In one short phrase, you can tell your audience who you are and why they should care.
+Taglines are the quickest and most efficient way in your marketing strategy to tell people about your nonprofit’s mission.
+In one short phrase, you can tell your audience who your organization is and why they should care.

 - What is a nonprofit tagline?